 Thinking about a road trip?
 Minnesota’s North Shore of Lake Superior makes for a marvelous summer drive.

-From Duluth, a scenic waterside drive up Highway 61 will take you past a ton of Minnesota’s most spectacular state parks, like Tettegouche and Gooseberry Falls.
-The opportunities for hiking, fishing and camping?
-Pretty much endless.
+From Duluth, a scenic drive up Highway 61 will take you past several Minnesota State Parks, like Tettegouche and Gooseberry Falls.
+The opportunities for hiking, fishing, and camping are almost endless.
+Plan your route on RV Trip Wizard to find all of the campgrounds and great attractions along the way.

 9. Redwood National and State Parks, California